-Students who are likely to attain a B or C at the end of Year 10 and may require an ATAR are advised to study the Standard English course.
+Students who are likely to attain a B or high C at the end of Year 10 and require an ATAR are advised to study the English Standard course.
 It is strongly recommended that students discuss their intentions with their current English teacher before making course selection.